-As noted above, your character reference is an opportunity for you to demonstrate to the court why the offence committed was either uncharacteristic of your usual personality, or to show how you have taken steps to rehabilitate yourself.
+As noted above, a character reference is an opportunity for you to demonstrate to the court that the offence committed was uncharacteristic; or to show that you have taken steps to rehabilitate yourself.
 In order to effectively persuade the court of these elements, it is important to choose a referee who knows about your life and the offence committed, and can write a reference that is as detailed as possible.

 When choosing a referee, there are no hard and fast rules as to who may write the reference.
 A referee can be a family member, friend, neighbour or even co-worker.
 However, for some offences, it may be a good idea to choose an impartial third party to write a reference.